-Security Support Program Report COPA Airlines September 2015
+Security Support Program Report Copa Airlines January 2016

 BEST IN CLASS - INFORMATION SECURITY INTELLIGENCE AND OPERATIONS

 Table of Contents

-1. About This Report .3
+1. About This Report 3

 2. Confidentiality

 3. Scope Of This Report

-GLESEC Services
+GLESEC Contracted Services

-Contracted Assets

 4. Executive Summary

 5. Change Management

 6. Recommendations

 7. Appendix 1 - Glossary of Terms

 1. About This Report

 The intent of this report is to communicate all of the GOC activities in relation to the operational capabilities of the contracted service including recommendations for upgrade or suggested action as deemed appropriate to the member-client.

 We at GLESEC believe information security is a holistic and dynamic process.
 This process requires on-going research and follow up.
 Holistic since no single "device" can provide the security necessary for an organization.
 Technology alone cannot provide the security necessary, but people that understand the operations and information generated by the security devices are a key to proper security.
 The process is dynamic since due to the nature of Internet security given the constant discovery of new security vulnerabilities and exploits, the proliferation of hacking tools that make it easier for script-kiddies with minimal knowledge to cause damage.
 The increase in malware, phishing, insider threats, espionage, organized crime, intellectual property theft, and hacktivism are the very cause of information security exposure and are most commonly driven by financial gain.

 2. Confidentiality

 GLESEC considers the confidentiality of client's information as a trade-secret.
 The information in this context is classified as:

 - a) Client name and contact information

 - b) System architecture, configuration, access methods and access control

 - c) Security content

 All the above information is kept secure to the extent in which GLESEC secures its own confidential information.

-3. Scope of This Report
+3. Scope Of This Report

 GLESEC Contracted Services

 MSS: Managed Security Service (full outsourcing)

 SSP: Security Support Program (systems management and support)

-Manufacturer Model Service Update Expiration Service Expiration

-Duo Duo Security Strong Authentication SSP 12/31/2015 12/31/2015

-4. Executive Summary

-This report corresponds to the period from September 1, 2015 to September 30, 2015.

-5. Change Management

-The purpose of this section is to highlight the activities performed by GLESEC's Global Operations Center (GOC) specifically any Change Management activities.
+Manufacturer Model Service Update Expiration Service Expiration Splunk Event Management SSP 10/15/2015 10/15/2015 4.
+Executive Summary This report corresponds to the period from January 1, 2016 to January 31, 2016.
+5. Change Management The purpose of this section is to highlight the activities performed by GLESEC's Global Operations Center (GOC) specifically any Change Management activities.

-COPA Airlines Change Management:

-Date Activity 9/18/2015 Implementation Plan has been sent with additional Steps We participated in a webex session in order to answer some questions and to 9/30/2015 clarify some concepts about Duo Security 6.
-Recommendations GLESEC recommends "Implementing the First Five Quick Wins" based on the Twenty Critical Security Controls for Effective Cyber Defense, Version 4.1 that were formulated as a joint effort from the NSA, US Cert, DoD JTF-GNO, the Department of Energy Nuclear Laboratories, Department of State, DoD Cyber Crime Center plus the top commercial forensics experts and pen testers that serve the banking and critical infrastructure communities.
+6. Recommendations GLESEC recommends "Implementing the First Five Quick Wins" based on the Twenty Critical Security Controls for Effective Cyber Defense, Version 4.1 that were formulated as a joint effort from the NSA, US Cert, DoD JTF-GNO, the Department of Energy Nuclear Laboratories, Department of State, DoD Cyber Crime Center plus the top commercial forensics experts and pen testers that serve the banking and critical infrastructure communities.
 These are readily available from GLESEC which has provided the following link: Top 20 Critical Security Controls The Critical Controls represent the biggest bang for the buck to protect your organization against real security threats.
 Within Critical Controls 2-4 are five "quick wins."
-These are sub controls that have the most immediate impact on preventing the advanced targeted attacks that have penetrated existing controls and compromised critical systems at thousands of organizations.
+These are subcontrols that have the most immediate impact on preventing the advanced targeted attacks that have penetrated existing controls and compromised critical systems at thousands of organizations.
 The five quick wins are: